doguma/Doby/README.md

 <!-- Project Summary -->
 ## Introduction

-Doby uses unigram, bigram and trigram frequency from the context of the searched articles, to help users understand the topic in a different point of view.
+Doby uses unigram, bigram and trigram frequency from the context of the searched articles to help users understand the topic in a different point of view.
 It also provides a random thesis generator via Markov chain & Machine Learning and a convenient option of csv file export for trending articles and searched articles.

 ## Flow Chart